vuejs/docs/src/guide/essentials/application.md

 The object we are passing into `createApp` is in fact a component.
 Every app requires a "root component" that can contain other components as its children.

-If you are using Single File Components, we typically import the root component from another file:
+If you are using Single-File Components, we typically import the root component from another file:

 ```js
 import { createApp } from 'vue'